-Everyone knows going on holidays requires spending a relatively large amount of money.
-Everyone knows (again) that holidays were made for relaxation and rest, not for privation.
-So, if you have an unlimited budget, or if you simply want to treat yourself for a special occasion, you are in the right place!
-Come and follow us through the fancy avenues of the capital, to discover the most expensive hotels in Paris!
+Whether you have an unlimited budget, or just want to treat yourself for a special occasion, follow me through the chic avenues of the capital, discovering the most expensive hotels in Paris.

 25, avenue Montaigne, 75008

 The Plaza Athénée might be one of the most famous Parisian luxury hotels.
 Its construction was ended in 1909.
 It was opened in 1913 on the avenue Montaigne.
 Over the decades of Paris history, it was once the nest of the Nazi authorities, later that of American soldiers, and then the favorite place of movie stars like Marlene Dietrich and Jean Gabin, for example.
 It was closed for a few years for “modernization” and was opened again in 1936.
 Its architect also built the Claridge, a 4-star hotel, also located in the surroundings of the Champs-Elysées.

 It’s a very high-quality luxury hotel with exceptional services, worthy of its rank: an ice rink settled during winter, a Dior health-care institute founded in 2008, a cocktail bar (obviously!), etc. As for lunch and dinner, you can choose between 5 different restaurants.
 The catering service is soberly called “Alain Ducasse au Plaza Athénée” (“Alain Ducasse at the Plaza Athénée”), by the name of its starred chef, who runs all 5 restaurants.